-In this clinical course, students have opportunities to connect with a community and analyze, envision and engage in health action with that community.
+In this clinical course, students have opportunities to connect with a community and analyze, envision and engage in health action strategies related to a community's identified health issue.
 By engaging in community clinical practice, students create self-directed learning activities to promote health.
-Action oriented strategies that consider social, political and economic environments in relation to health are the focus for student learning.
+Action oriented strategies that consider social, political and economic environments in relation to health are the focus for student learning along with theoretical tools to analyze group dynamics.